Florida Atlantic Owls football: Florida International

-The Shula Bowl is the rivalry game with Florida International.
+The Shula Bowl is a bitter rivalry game with Florida International.
 It was first played in 2002 and has been played every year since then.
 The winner receives the Don Shula Award.
 The game and trophy are named after former Miami Dolphins head coach Don Shula.
-The game is typically either in Boca Raton or Miami, though there have been meetings in other locations in the Miami metropolitan area.
+The game is typically either in Boca Raton or Miami, though there have been meetings in other locations in the Miami metropolitan area, including Hard Rock Stadium in Miami Gardens.

-In total the two squads have met 17 times with Florida Atlantic holding a 13–4 lead as of the 2019 season conclusion.
+In total the two squads have met 21 times with Florida Atlantic holding a 16–5 lead as of the 2023 season conclusion.
 The 2005 game does not count with FIU having to vacate their victory due to NCAA violations and penalties.

+Both schools have stated they will keep the rivalry alive as they will commence a five game series starting in 2024.